Warren Tallman's ENGL 205 lecture on "The concept of energy in poetry" on October 1, 1986 at UBC

 Note:

-As Warren Tallman states at the beginning of the first side his main focus is on the major modes by which intelligence and energy move in a poem named vowel, consonant, primary, and [Junkser?] stress.
-He does some poetry reading from Ben Jonson giving examples of what he is teaching.
-On the second side, Warren Tallman focuses on concept on energy in poetry
+As Warren Tallman states at the beginning of the first side, the main focus of this lecture is the major modes by which intelligence and energy move in a poem, named vowel, consonant, primary, and [Junkser?] stress.
+He does some poetry reading from Ben Jonson giving examples to support each concept.
+On the second side, Warren Tallman focuses on concept on energy in poetry.

 RELATED WORKS